dino-/xmonad-polybar-conf/README.md

 For basic operation, these are required

+- polybar           # The status bar
+- ttf-font-awesome  # For status bar icons
 - xmonad            # The xmonad window manager
 - xmonad-contrib    # Additional xmonad libs, layouts, etc..
-- polybar         # The status bar
 - xmonad-dbus       # For EWMH integration between polybar and xmonad

 Optional but useful